 If your domain uses Netlify DNS, we’ll automatically provision a wildcard certificate, which ensures instant HTTPS for all of the Netlify sites using subdomains of that domain.

 In rare circumstances, there can be problems when provisioning a certificate for some domains.
-You can check the status of your site's certificates from the site dashboard, at Settings > Domain management > HTTPS.
+You can check the status of your site’s certificates in.

 Your certificate will include all your domain aliases when it’s issued, but note that DNS also needs to be configured in advance for all aliases for us to include them on your certificate.
 Visit the troubleshooting page for more information on confirming the new configuration.

 If you have more than 5 aliases that are subdomains of the same domain, you might run into rate limits with our certificate provider.
 In that case we recommend you provide your own wildcard certificate using Netlify DNS or contact support for our assistance for getting them set up with our certificate provider.
 Please do this before adding any aliases!

 # Custom certificates

 If you already have a certificate for your domain and prefer that to Netlify’s domain-validated certificate, you can install your own.

 To install a certificate, you’ll need:

 - the certificate itself, in X.509 PEM format (usually a .crt file)